D2-mods/The-Workshop-Kitpack/README.md

 HEALING BLOOD: Blood drawn from a nun of the Healing Church.
 Regenerates 2 Hit Points per round for 3 turns.
 While in effect, the recipient incurs a -1 penalty to attack rolls and damage dealt.
 This blood will also cure any poisons or diseases.

 BEAST BLOOD: Administer medicinal blood that grants temporary Beasthood.
-The target recieves a +3 bonus to attack and damage rolls, but incurs a -3 penalty to Armor Class.
+The target receives a +3 bonus to attack and damage rolls, but incurs a -3 penalty to Armor Class.
 The effects last for 12 hours.
 This blood will also prevent any poisons or diseases.

 MADMAN'S BLOOD: Administer medicinal blood that grants insight into the Cosmos.
-The target recieves a +5 bonus to Intelligence and Wisdom and a +10% bonus to Magic Resistance, but incurs a -1 penalty to all Saving Throws.
+The target receives a +5 bonus to Intelligence and Wisdom and a +10% bonus to Magic Resistance, but incurs a -1 penalty to all Saving Throws.
 The effects last for 12 hours.
 This blood will also cure level drain.

 LEAD ELIXIR: A mysterious concoction that greatly enhances defense at the cost of health.
 The recipient has all physical damage resistances set to 50%, but incurs a -3 penalty to Constitution.
 The effects last for 3 turns.
 This blood will also prevent level drain.